Best Hotels in Paris: Le Marais, Saint-Germain & The Right Bank (2026)

 Paris’s Hotel Geography

-Paris has the most developed luxury hotel market in Europe — the extraordinary “Palace” designation (the official French government classification for hotels meeting the most extraordinary standards: 5 criteria beyond the 5-star, including “extraordinary art collection,” “historical heritage,” and “extraordinary service quality”) applies to 31 hotels in France, 21 of them in Paris.
-The Palace hotels (the Ritz, the Bristol, the Meurice, the George V, the Le Grand Véfour — the extraordinary 18th-century restaurant under the Palais-Royal arcades) are the reference points; the extraordinary Parisian boutiques and the emerging Right Bank neighborhood hotels provide the creative alternatives.
+Paris has the most developed luxury hotel market in Europe.
+The “Palace” designation — the official French government classification for hotels that meet 5 criteria beyond the 5-star standard, covering art collections, historical heritage, and service quality — applies to 31 hotels in France, 21 of them in Paris.
+The Palace hotels (the Ritz, the Bristol, the Meurice, the George V — and, for dining nearby, Le Grand Véfour, the 18th-century restaurant under the Palais-Royal arcades) are the reference points, while Parisian boutiques and the emerging Right Bank neighborhood hotels provide the creative alternatives.

 The Palace Hotels